 Long Term Equity Incentive Plan.
 Our Omnibus Plan (described above) provides us with a vehicle to grant our executive officers equity based compensation.
-In 2004 our Board approved a plan to grant annual equity based incentive compensation awards to our executive officers (LTIP) each year for a period of five (5) years.
-These long term equity based awards have a value, at the time the award is made, equal to the percentage of the executive officer's base salary as identified in the table above.
+In 2004, our Board approved a plan to grant annual equity based incentive compensation awards to our executive officers (LTIP) each year for a period of five (5) years.
+These long

-In 2006, our executive officers received awards of RSU's having a fair market value equal to the percentages of their base salaries identified in the table above.
-The fair market value of the RSU's is determined using a 200 day rolling average.
-Under the terms of these 2006 awards, vesting occurs at a rate of 25% per year, with issuance of shares at vesting.
+In 2007, our executive officers received awards of RSUs having a fair market value equal to the percentages of their base salaries identified in the table above.
+The fair market value of the RSUs awarded in 2007 was determined using a 200 day rolling average.
+Under the terms of these 2007 awards, vesting occurs at a rate of 25% per year for the Chief Executive Officer, Chief Financial Officer, Corporate Controller and Senior Vice President Human Resources and Organization Development and at 50% per year for the Chief Operating Officer, with issuance of shares at vesting.

 Chief Executive Officer's Discretionary Bonus.
 The Company has in the past, approved bonuses over and above those provided for by established Company incentive programs upon a review and approval by the Compensation Committee of recommendations made by the Company's Chief Executive Officer.
 Those discretionary bonuses have only been approved on a limited basis and are based on the determination by Chief Executive Officer that bonus recipients had made outstanding contributions to the Company.
-No discretionary bonuses were awarded for services performed by our executive officers in 2006.
+No discretionary bonuses were awarded for services performed by our executive officers in 2007.